 Here's some advice for financial fitness: take stock of taxes before you exercise!
 When and how you exercise your stock options can have a major impact on how much tax and which taxes you'll pay.

-PowerPoint presentation (in PDF) that the editorial team of myStockOptions.com developed to provide a convenient crash course on the basics of incentive stock options.
-(Premium members may request permission to use it at their companies.)
+PowerPoint presentation (in PDF) that the editorial team of myStockOptions.com developed to provide a convenient crash course on the basics of incentive stock options. myStockOptions Pro members may request permission to use it for company employees or financial-planning clients.

 The final IRS regulations on ISOs, last modified in 2004, clarified points that are of greater concern to ISO-granting companies than to individual optionholders and advisors (they did not affect the basic tax structure or the AMT treatment).
 However, for the purposes of ISO-related financial planning, the rules do clarify certain advanced topics, such as the wash sale rule, stock swaps, transfers to trusts, and transfers in divorce, and they confirm current interpretations and practices.
 A detailed discussion about the background of the final ISO regulations occurs in the text of the proposed regulations.